Frontier Communications vs. Rise Broadband Internet plan comparison

 Rise Broadband offers competitive fixed wireless speeds at reasonable prices for rural customers.
 While it won’t compete with your typical fiber or cable internet service, it offers a compelling alternative to satellite.

-Frontier offers two types of internet service: fiber and DSL.
-That means there are two sides to the Frontier value equation.
-Frontier fiber service is generally an excellent value—you can get 500 Mbps for around $50 per month or 1 gig for around $75, both of which are excellent prices well below the national benchmark for similar plans.
-(1) If you go for 2 gigs or even the newly available 5 gig plan, you'll pay quite a bit every month but enjoy excellent reliability and super fast speeds.
-If you go for 5 gigs, free tech support is included.
+Frontier fiber service is generally an excellent value.
+You can get 500 Mbps for around $45 per month or 1 gig for around $65, both of which are excellent prices well below the national benchmark for similar plans.
+(1) If you get 2 gigs for around $100 a month or 5 gigs at about $130, you'll enjoy excellent reliability and super fast speeds.

-On the other hand, Frontier’s DSL plan is not nearly so exciting.
-It is around $50 per month for up to 115 Mbps, but the actual speed varies heavily with the specific area you’re in.
-Many places won’t see anywhere near 115 Mbps, but even if you do have that speed available, it’s not great for the price.
-There's also a required $85 installation charge.
-The good news, though, is that Frontier guarantees its DSL pricing for two years and doesn't require you to sign a contract.
+If you sign up for Frontier's DSL plan, it's quite a bit slower than fiber internet, but it's a great choice if you're in a rural area.
+Frontier's DSL plan is around $50 per month for up to 115 Mbps, but the actual speed varies heavily with the specific area you’re in.
+The good is that Frontier guarantees its DSL pricing for two years and doesn't require you to sign a contract.
+That's definitely a rare perk in the internet world!

 Rise Broadband is a tough service to rate because it’s not your typical ISP.
-Rise Broadband provides what’s known as “fixed wireless” service, which means the signal is beamed from a tower wirelessly to your home (rather than running through cable or fiber lines).
+Rise Broadband provides what’s known as fixed wireless service, which means the signal is beamed from a tower wirelessly to your home (rather than running through cable or fiber lines).
 It’s also generally aimed more at rural areas where cable lines don’t exist.
 This means it primarily competes with satellite internet and DSL.
 All this has to be taken into account when considering value.

 So, where does Rise stand?
 Compared to DSL and satellite, it’s an outstanding value.
 It offers better performance and higher data allowances (with an unlimited data add-on available) than satellite and DSL, and at significantly lower prices.
 That said, if you’re in an area that has a cable or fiber option, you may find that those providers offer more for your money.

-On the flip side, the fiber service is predictably excellent, with speeds up to 2,000 Mbps and no data caps to limit you.
-In fact, Frontier's fiber plans are some of the fastest, according to PCMag (2).
-The service has the fastest ping of any provider, according and a study by the FCC (3), and it's neck and neck with the competition in terms of speed and reliability.
+Frontier's fiber internet performance is excellent, with speeds up to 5,000 Mbps and no data caps to limit you.
+In fact, Frontier's fiber plans are some of the fastest (2).
+Frontier's fiber internet has the fastest ping of any provider, according and a study by the FCC (3), and it's neck and neck with the competition in terms of speed and reliability.
 These fiber plans also offer symmetrical speeds, which means the upload speed is equal to the download speed.
-This is handy if you upload or share a lot of large files, and it tends to be unique to fiber.
+This is crucial if you upload or share a lot of large files, do video calls, or play games online in real-time.

 Performance-wise, Rise Broadband offers solid speeds—with the caveat that we’re comparing internet options in rural areas here.
 Most coverage areas have a choice of 25 Mbps and 50 Mbps plans, and some select areas have up to 100 Mbps available.
 These speeds would be pretty bad in areas with more options.
 However, if you’re considering fixed wireless, you probably don’t have many more options.